adam-srut/One-molecule-visualization/README.md

  Try `$ one_mol_vis.jl --help` to list all the options.

 Modification of the shebang line of *one_mol_vis.jl* might be needed. e.g. `#! /usr/bin/env julia`.
-Using a Julia project with precompiled packeges can speed up loading to some extent.
+Using a Julia project with precompiled packages can speed up the loading to some extent.

 #### Examples of different representations and visualizations of vibrational modes: